astro-group-bristol/SyncSSCModel.jl/README.md

-# SyncSCCModel.jl
+# SyncSSCModel.jl
 Radiative models for simulating emission spectra in various black hole jet models.

-You can find the [documentation on GitHub](https://astro-group-bristol.github.io/SyncSCCModel.jl/dev/).
+You can find the [documentation on GitHub](https://astro-group-bristol.github.io/SyncSSCModel.jl/dev/).